 How is TCHS funded?

 Our primary source of funding is from donations and fundraising, with secondary support through adoption and surrender fees.
-Also, all the proceeds from our Re-Tail Shoppe and Re-Tail Revisited support TCHS.
+Also, all the proceeds from our Re-Tail Shoppe and For Pets' Sake Thrift support TCHS.
 Contributions from individuals, corporate support, and bequests make up a significant portion of our operating budget.

 How will my donation be used?